 Chi Spacca

-A perfect spot in the Mozza complex at Melrose and Highland, Chi Spacca features an intimate ten-table dining room.
+Chi Spacca is a perfect spot in the Mozza complex at Melrose and Highland featuring an intimate ten-table dining room.
 It displays an unabashed devotion to the joys of meat.
 This upscale and extravagant take is definitely a destination for parties looking to indulge who aren’t worried about price.

 Starting a delicious meal here with a cheesy Focaccia de Recco and a bottle of wine can take you on a journey through several more bottles accompanied by six-meat charcuterie board, grilled octopus, beef and bone marrow pie, or a massive tomahawk steak that’s only the third-largest piece of meat on the menu.